Ardakilic/WhatTheTag/README.md

 * Caching
 * ~~Better file uploads, such as [Dropify](http://jeremyfagis.github.io/dropify/)~~
 * Every front-end photo pages should be served using Algolia
-* Algoliasearch-laravel should be changed with Laravel Scout.
+* ~~Algoliasearch-laravel should be changed with Laravel Scout.~

-## Changelog
+## Changelog~

+#### 0.5.0
+* Script upgraded to Laravl 5.5
+* Algolia Back-end Client changed to a more up-to-date engine, called Laravel Scout
+* One of the modal views fixed to show images properly.

 #### 0.4.0